Monumental Change Through Mentorship

 Dr. Buchanan (center) with student mentees

 Since graduating from The University of North Carolina at Chapel Hill School of Dentistry Buchanan has worked in private practice in the greater Atlanta area.
-Throughout her career, she has been actively involved in working to eliminate diversity gaps, recruitment shortcomings and unequal access to care in the field of dentistry, including establishing a national pipeline program for minority college students interested in dentistry.
+Throughout her career, she has been actively involved in working to eliminate diversity gaps, recruitment shortcomings and unequal access to care in the field of dentistry, including establishing a national program for minority college students interested in dentistry.
 Her commitment to health equity was recognized by her undergraduate alma mater Spelman College when they named her a “Healthcare Hero,” and 2022 she was awarded the Tory Burch Foundation Fearless Fund Women of Color Grant which she used to launch a dental assisting school for HBCU students in Georgia.

 “I hope that through my mentorship efforts minority students will see a face that looks like theirs in dentistry,” Buchanan said.
 “I hope to inspire dentists to treat their patients and each other with compassion.
 Words of encouragement can go a long way.
 The world of dentistry can be stressful at times, but kindness can create monumental change.”